Perspectives for hyperon and hypernuclei physics: Future experimental highlights

 \subsection{Theoretical studies of hyperon-nucleon and hyperon-hyperon interactions}

-Over the years, many theoretical models have been developed to construct hyperon-nucleon (YN) and hyperon-hyperon (YY) interactions, including various phenomenological models, lattice Quantum Chromodynamics (QCD) simulations, and chiral effective field theories.
+Over the years, many theoretical approaches have been developed to construct hyperon-nucleon (YN) and hyperon-hyperon (YY) interactions, including various phenomenological models, lattice Quantum Chromodynamics (QCD) simulations, and chiral effective field theories, which are based on the most general Lagrangian allowed by the assumed symmetries, particularly the (broken) chiral symmetry of QCD.
 This section provides a brief review of the development and latest achievements of these three methods.